 Rootstown is a somewhat small town located in the state of Ohio.
 With a population of 6,997 people and two associated neighborhoods, Rootstown is the 222nd largest community in Ohio.
 Much of the housing stock in Rootstown was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Rootstown economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Rootstown, where the median household income is $93,512.00.

-As is often the case in a small town, Rootstown doesn't have a public transportation system that people use for their commute.
+Rootstown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The overall education level of Rootstown citizens is substantially higher than the typical US community, as 29.44% of adults in Rootstown have at least a bachelor's degree, and the average American community has 21.84%.